junichi11/netbeans-html-enhancements/README.md

 ### Update Image Size Action
 You can update/insert image size(width/height) of img tag.
-This feature is not available as default.
-So you have to set shortcut key to KeyMap.
+Default shortcut is `Ctrl + Alt + U`
-Please search "Update" on KeyMap Option(Tools > Options > KeyMap)
+If you would like to change shortcut, Please search "Update" on KeyMap Option(Tools > Options > KeyMap)

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)